Siemens Charger: Design

-The Charger is powered by a Cummins 16-cylinder QSK95 4-stroke high speed diesel engine, which meets United States Environmental Protection Agency's more stringent Tier 4 emissions standards that took effect in 2015.
+Diesel models of the Charger are powered by a Cummins 16-cylinder QSK95 4-stroke high speed diesel engine, which meets United States Environmental Protection Agency's more stringent Tier 4 emissions standards that took effect in 2015.
 Power output varies by model: the SCB-40 produces 4000 hp, the SC-44 produces 4400 hp, and the ALC-42, SCV-42, SC-42DM (in diesel mode) produce 4200 hp.
 The maximum speed in service is 125 mph.

 The locomotive shares much of its overall design with the Siemens Vectron diesel and electric locomotives used in Europe and the Siemens ACS-64 electric locomotive built for Amtrak.

 Four Insulated-gate bipolar transistor (IGBT) power inverters carry electric current to each of the four AC traction motors.
 A static inverter off of the main prime mover supplies head-end power (HEP).
 The locomotive also features dynamic braking with regenerative capability, allowing the locomotive to divert power generated by dynamic braking away from the resistor grids to HEP and onboard locomotive auxiliary power demands.

 In response to a 2013 request for information from Metro-North Railroad, Siemens said they would be capable of producing a dual-mode variant capable of operating on third rail power with onboard energy storage for use by Metro-North and the Long Island Rail Road, as well as intercity service on Amtrak's Empire Corridor.
 This would become the SC-42DM.

 California's SC-44s have aerodynamic "spoilers" on the rear of their roofs that match the height of bi-level California and Surfliner cars.

-The Charger series competes with other Tier 4 compliant locomotives, such as the EMD F125 and the MPI MPXpress MP54AC.
+The diesel Charger series competes with other Tier 4 compliant diesel locomotives, such as the EMD F125 and the MPI MPXpress MP54AC.
 However, unlike the Charger series, both the F125 and MP54AC have struggled to find customers, selling fewer than 50 units each.

+The B+AC Charger locomotives can operate on either overhead catenary wire or from a 3.1 mega-watt hour (MWh) on-board battery.
+The locomotive is capable of 4.0 MW when running from overhead wires and 3.3 MW on battery mode, and like other Chargers, has a top speed of 125 mph.
+Claimed range on battery is 100 mi, dependent on train configuration and route characteristics.
+The battery can be charged either en-route from overhead catenary wires, or from a 480V plug.
+Energy recovered from regenerative braking can also charge the battery.